Randolph Isham Routh: The 1837-38 Quebec Rebellion

 Routh's service in British North America included the years of the rebellions of 1837–38, when his department was suddenly faced with wartime conditions and criticized by regimental officers in the field.
 Lieutenant-Colonel George Cathcart commented that Routh had no notion of organizing a field Commissariat and that nothing could have been more complicated or less efficient than his arrangements.
 Cathcart admitted that part of the confusion arose from Sir John Colborne's initial orders at the outbreak of the second rebellion in 1838 to have the troops live at free quarters, which led to plunder by them in the disturbed areas.
 Nonetheless, all troops were fed and supplied.

 Executive Council of Lower Canada

-In 1838, John Lambton was named Governor General and High Commissioner for British North America.
+In 1838, John Lambton, 1st Earl of Durham was named Governor General and High Commissioner for British North America.
 The main task set for him was to investigate the political situation after the Rebellions of 1837 in Upper Canada (Ontario) and Lower Canada (Quebec) and make recommendations as to necessary reforms.
 Routh was again an obvious choice for Quebec.
 Having provided loyal service discharging his duties in the rebellion shortly before, and now married into one of the most influential Quebecois families in Ultramontane Quebec, and whose Brother-in law was Cardinal, it seems hard to imagine somebody more qualified to provide insider vision as to the direction political reform should take regarding Quebec.
 He held office from 2 June 1838, to 10 February 1841.
 He was knighted for his general services in March 1841.
 He returned to England on half-pay in February 1843.